wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Wyoming Supreme Court

-The highest court in the state, the Wyoming Supreme Court is the final arbiter for cases that arise under state laws.
+The highest court in the state, the Wyoming Supreme Court, is the final arbiter for cases that arise under state laws.
 Its decisions are final except for cases that involve a question of federal law and federal crimes, which can be appealed to the United States Supreme Court.
 It has jurisdiction over appeal cases from Wyoming District Courts.
 It also hears petitions for extraordinary relief from lower court decisions.

 Wyoming District Courts

 These are the trial courts of the State of Wyoming.
-They have general jurisdiction over all felonies, misdemeanors and infractions as well as civil cases in general.
+They have general jurisdiction over all felonies, misdemeanors, and infractions, as well as civil cases in general.
 The District Courts also have exclusive original jurisdiction over all probate and juvenile matters.
 The District Courts hear appeals from the lower courts.
 There are district courts in nine (9) judicial districts of the State of Wyoming.
 Each district has a District Court and Circuit Court.

-Wyoming Circuits Courts
+Wyoming Circuit Courts

 • Albany